Tool Call Syntax Rewriting

 print(response.content) # contains <function_call>...</function_call>

-print(response.tool_calls) # structured dicts for host/runtime execution
+print(response.tool_calls) # always structured dicts for host/runtime execution

 Example (streaming)